-1NOTE: The following instructions do not apply to summary judgment motions unless an order of the court specifically provides otherwise.
-Any motion(s) for summary judgment filed in this action shall be governed by the provisions of Appendix II to the Uniform Initial Order, which can be viewed on the court's website at http://www.alnd.uscourts.gov under the court information for Judge Bowdre.
+2 NOTE: The following instructions do not apply to summary judgment motions unless an order of the court specifically provides otherwise.
+Any motion(s) for summary judgment filed in this action shall be governed by the provisions of Appendix II to the Uniform Initial Order, which can be viewed on the court's website at www.alnd.uscourts.gov/Proctor/ProctorsPage.htm.

 The parties shall transmit their briefs in such a manner that their opponents will not suffer any undue delay in the receipt of their service copies of any briefs.
-The court's intent is that each party shall be afforded a full and fair opportunity to be heard and counsel are expected to take care that service of copies is not unreasonably delayed.
-The opposing party should typically receive a copy of all materials on the same date that the submission is made to the court, but in no event more than one business day later.
-Upon conclusion of the submission schedule, the court may take the motion under submission without further notice to the parties, and materials submitted after the close of the submission schedule will not be considered in ruling on the motion absent obtaining leave of court.
+It is the intent of the court that each party shall be afforded a full and fair opportunity to be heard and counsel are expected to take care that service of copies is not unreasonably delayed.3 Upon conclusion of the submission schedule, the court may take the motion under submission without further notice to the parties and materials submitted after the close of the submission schedule will not be considered in ruling on the motion absent obtaining leave of court.